Skyb0rg007/tayga/README.md

                                 # dynamic address maps
 ```

-Before starting the TAYGA daemon, the routing setup on your system will need
+Before starting the Tayga daemon, the routing setup on your system will need
-to be changed to send IPv4 and IPv6 packets to TAYGA.
+to be changed to send IPv4 and IPv6 packets to Tayga.
 First create the TUN
 network interface:

 ```sh
 tayga --mktun
 ```

-If TAYGA prints any errors, you will need to fix your config file before
+If Tayga prints any errors, you will need to fix your config file before
 continuing.
 Otherwise, the new nat64 interface can be configured and the
 proper routes can be added to your system: